Great Smoky Mountains Spring Photography Workshop

 About the Smoky Mountains spring photo workshop

 Participants come with a wide range of experience, and instruction happens where it's most useful: at the tripod, during setup, and while reviewing choices that didn't quite work.
 If you're newer to landscape photography, there's guidance on fundamentals like camera settings, exposure, composition, filters, and working carefully with a tripod.
-If you're more experienced, the focus shifts toward refining compositions.
-Andy is present throughout the workshop, not to make his own images, but to spend time with each participant and step back when help isn't needed.
+For more experienced photographers, the focus shifts toward refining compositions by simplifying busy scenes and making exposure decisions that preserve dynamic range for easier post-processing.
+Andy is present throughout the workshop not to make his own images, but to help participants make stronger photographs and step back when help isn't needed.
+You can read more about how instruction works across all workshops on the How We Teach page.

 Workshop highlights

-Intimate scenes and larger landscapes
+Intimate forest scenes

 Workshop itinerary and schedule